utopia-foss/utopia/doc/faq/core/graph.rst

 How can values stored in vertex or edge objects be saved?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use a ``boost::adjacency_list`` with custom properties you might want to save these properties to HDF5 in order to process the data later (e.g. plot the graph structure).

-In order to do so, Utopia provides the ``save_graph_properties`` function.
+If you use a ``boost::adjacency_list`` with custom properties, you might want to save these properties to HDF5 in order to process the data later (e.g. plot the graph structure).
+To do so, Utopia provides the ``save_graph_properties`` function.
+To save properties, you need to pass information on how to access them by providing a tuple of pairs containing a ``name`` and a lambda function.

-To save properties you have to pass the information how to access the information.
-Therefore you can provide a tuple of pairs containing a ``name`` and a lambda function.
-In the following example we want to save the properties ``id`` and ``state`` and provide two lambdas which extract these properties from an arbitrary ``Vertex v``.
+In the following example, we want to save the properties ``id`` and ``state`` and provide two lambdas which extract these properties from an arbitrary ``Vertex v``.
 However, in general these lambdas can contain any calculation on ``Vertex v``.

 .. code-block:: c++